EEEManchester/MallARD_Sim_2/README.md

 ARG_MALLARD_VERSION
 ```

 Depending on the values of the arguments, the launch setups change.

+**Autonomy is not available in this repository.
+Therefore, `MALLARD_AUTONOMOUS` should remain as 0.**

 To check that the environment variables are sourced, run the following command.
 ```